 S&P reserves the right to recalculate and republish the SPX at its discretion in the event one of the following issues has occurred: (1) incorrect or revised closing price of one or more constituent securities; (2) missed or misapplied corporate action; (3) incorrect application of an index methodology; (4) late announcement of a corporate action; or (5) incorrect calculation or data entry error.
 The decision to recalculate the SPX is made at the discretion of the index manager and/or index committee, as further discussed below.
 The potential market impact or disruption resulting from a recalculation is considered when making any such decision.
 In the event of an incorrect closing price, a missed or misapplied corporate action, a late announcement of a corporate action, or an incorrect calculation or data entry error that is discovered within two trading days of its occurrence, generally the SPX is recalculated.
+In the event any such event is discovered beyond the two-trading day period, the index committee shall decide whether the SPX should be recalculated.
 In the event of an incorrect application of the methodology that results in the incorrect composition and/or weighting of index constituents, the index committee shall determine whether or not to recalculate the SPX following specified guidelines.
 In the event that the SPX is recalculated, it shall be done within a reasonable timeframe following the detection and review of the issue.